Pharaoh Ants are small, about 1/16-inch long. They colored light yellow to red, with black markings on the abdomen.

 non-repellent insecticides can't be smelled, tasted, or even

-the residual insecticide results in their eventual death.
+the residual insecticide which results in their eventual death.
 This type of control is incompatible with treatments such as repellent sprays that prevent workers from delivering the non-repellent insecticide residue to the nest.